Media Policy for Clients1

 If you feel I have done something unethical using media or any other topic, please contact me directly so that we can talk about it.
 If you aren’t comfortable doing that, you can contact the Board of Psychology, which oversees licensing of clinical psychologists, and they will review your complaint and my work.

 1625 North Market Blvd., Suite N-215

 Sacramento, CA 95834

-Consistent with the APA ethics code (see https://www.apa.org/ethics/code/ethics-code-2017.pdf), there are five general principles that I strive to uphold in all of my work.
-These are: 1) to help those I work with and do no harm; 2) to establish trust by upholding professional standards of conduct; 3) to provide accurate, honest information; 4) to be fair and trustworthy; and 5) to respect the rights of others.
-In all of my work, including work that is in the media, these general principles guide my work and this policy on social media use.
+Consistent with the APA ethics code, there are five general principles that I strive to uphold in all my work.
+These are to: 1) help those I work with and not harm them; 2) establish trust by upholding professional standards of conduct; 3) provide accurate, honest information that I’m competent to say; 4) be fair and trustworthy; and 5) respect the basic human rights of others.
+These general principles guide my work and this policy on my media use.

-Thank you for taking the time to review my Digital Media Policy for Current and Former Clients.
-If you have questions or concerns about any of these policies and procedures or concerns regarding our potential interactions on the Internet, do bring them to my attention at CortneyWarren@ChooseHonesty.com.
+Thank you for taking the time to review this policy.
+If you have questions or concerns about any of these policies and procedures or concerns regarding our potential interactions on the Internet, I’m happy to talk to you about it.